 In 2016 Ms Ursel was named to the Independent Advisory Board for Supreme Court of Canada Justices.
 This independent and non-partisan advisory board has been created by the Government of Canada to recommend qualified, functionally bilingual candidates who reflect a diversity of backgrounds and experiences for appointment to the Supreme Court of Canada.
-The Board, led by former prime minister Kim Campbell, provided a list of five possible candidates.
-Prime Minister Trudeau ultimately chose Justice Malcolm Rowe, who sat on Newfoundland and Labrador's Court of Appeal, as his nominee to the Supreme Court of Canada.
+The Board, led by former prime minister Kim Campbell, provides lists of possible candidates.
+In the first two such appointments under this system, the Prime Minister ultimately chose Justice Malcolm Rowe, who sat on Newfoundland and Labrador's Court of Appeal, and Justice Sheilah L. Martin, formerly of the Alberta Court of Appeal, as his nominees to the Supreme Court of Canada.

 As labour counsel, Ms Ursel now works primarily with public sector and broader public sector trade unions and associations.
 Her practice encompasses arbitrations, labour board matters, pay equity, human rights, judicial reviews and appellate litigation.